-- Estimating the likelihood that the equity instruments will vest; - Estimating expected future share price volatility; - Expected dividend yield; and - Risk-free rate of interest.
+- Estimating the likelihood that the equity instruments will vest; - Estimating expected future share price volatility; - Expected dividend yield; and - · Risk-free rate of interest.

-Due to the significance to the Group's financial report and the level of judgment involved in determining the valuation of the share-based payments, we consider the Group's calculation of the share-based payments expense to be a key audit matter. processes and controls associated with the preparation of the valuation model used to assess the fair value of share-based payments, including those relating to volatility of the underlying security and the appropriateness of the model used for valuation.
+Due to the significance to the Group's financial report and the level of judgment involved in determining the valuation of the share based payments, we consider the Group's calculation of the share based payment expense to be a key audit matter.